ngstack/core/libs/translate/README.md

 ```

 You can use multiple values in the format string.
-Note, however, that only the top-level properties of the parameter object are processed.
+Note, however, that TranslateService checks only the top-level properties of the parameter object.

 ## Advanced topics